Zillatron27/claude-code-control-plane/README.md

 **Infrastructure role:** Persistent knowledge that survives session boundaries.

-Each project has a context file that tracks current state: what the project is, its structure, what phase it's in, how things connect.
+Each project has a context file that tracks current state: what the project is, its structure, what phase it's in and how things connect.
 These live in a dedicated repository, separate from the projects themselves.

 This solves the fundamental statefulness problem.
 A stateless executor can't know that your project just shipped v0.6.0, that the homepage changed from one view to another, or that there are 43 routes instead of 33.
 Context files give it that knowledge without the operator re-explaining every session.

-Key properties:
+Properties:
-- **Current state, not history** — change history lives in git where it belongs
+- **Current state, not history** — change history lives in the CHANGELOG where it belongs.
 - **Source of truth** — verified against actual codebases, not left to drift
-- **Maintained as infrastructure** — updated after meaningful work, like updating config after a deployment
+- **Maintained as infrastructure** — updated after meaningful work, like updating documentation after a build.
 - **Centralized** — all context files in one repo, distributed to projects as needed

 ### Admission Controllers — Hooks